wp-plugins/ultralink/readme.txt

 == Changelog ==

-Category-based whitelisting and blacklisting.
-Added new ESPN link type.
+Added new PDF link type.
-Added new CrunchBase link type.
+Added new Intel ARK link type.
-Added new Vimeo link type.
+Added new ComicVine link type.
-Newly fleshed out AngelList inline pane.
-Added a "More..." button to the Wikipedia inline pane.
-More scaleable infrastructure.
+Layout and alignment improvements.
 Tons of bug fixes.
+Tons of stability and compatibility improvements.
 Tons of performance enhancements.

 == Upgrade Notice ==

-No known upgrading issues.
+You may need to manually deactivate and then reactivate the plugin after upgrading to a new version.

 == Screenshots ==